gharamalhumaydani/Move_robot_Project/README.md

 Move_robot_Project

-This project simulates the way a robot works discovers its environment in Gazebo while creating it as a map using SLAM .This is done using Ros in ubuntu 16.04. and with robots from Turtlebot (https://emanual.robotis.com/docs/en/platform/turtlebot3/overview/).
+This project simulates the way a robot works discovers its environment in Gazebo while creating it as a map using SLAM .This is done using Ros in ubuntu 16.04. and with robots from Turtlebot3 (https://emanual.robotis.com/docs/en/platform/turtlebot3/overview/).

 1-Quick Start Guide..